mozilla-services/docs/source/storage/apis-1.2.rst

 Collections
 -----------

-Each WBO is assigned to a collection with other related WBOs.
+Each BSO is assigned to a collection with other related BSO.
 Collection names may only contain characters from the urlsafe-base64 alphabet (i.e. alphanumeric characters, underscore and hyphen) and the period.

-Collections are created implicitly when a WBO is stored in them for the first time.
-They continue to exist until they are explicitly deleted, even if they no longer contain any WBOs.
+Collections are created implicitly when a BSO is stored in them for the first time.
+They continue to exist until they are explicitly deleted, even if they no longer contain any BSOs.

 The default collections used by Firefox to store sync data are: